pratush07/DoctorWho/DoctorWho-backend/README.md

 ## Introduction

 The backend APIs for DoctorWho are written in python.
 These APIs will be called by the mobile app made in Android.
+Please note that AlchemyAPI was used for sentiment analysis which has been now archived. https://github.com/AlchemyAPI/alchemyapi_python

 ## Prerequisite